Neosama/AntiSandBox-with-Beep/README.md

 # AntiSandBox-with-Beep
 Anti Sandbox with Beep function for Windows.
-\nThis trick bypass heuristic analysis of Kaspersky.
+This trick bypass heuristic analysis of Kaspersky.